ironfugu/about-us/leading.md

 ### People

+These people focus on our talent, nuturing, growing, and making them self sufficient as well as providing technical and process guidance.

 Name | Summary
 --------- | ----
 Project Manager | Helping a small group of engineers reach execution success Eng Manager | Managing a team of people, who could be part of different squads Director of Engineering | Leading several squads, mentors to other managers,<br> grew someone to Manager VP of Engineering | Leading an entire tribe, mentors to other Directors and Managers,<br> grew several people to managers, grew someone to director level,<br> advisor to leaders outside of our company

+Note: While it's not a strict requirement that our people leaders have engineering backgrounds, many of them do.

 A more detailed model is described in our [performance](perf.md) reviews